 - □ 5c.
 Using a small screwdriver, rotate the anti-residual potentiometer "B" fully counter-clockwise so the output voltage to the brake is zero level.
-Voltage can be measured to the Channel "B" brake on terminals 7 and 8 of the MCS2000-DRV2.
+Voltage can be measured to the Channel "B" brake on terminals 7 and 8 of the MCS2000-PSDRV2.
 Terminal 7 is positive, and terminal 8 is negative.
-Note that the "GREEN" LED for Channel "B" is flashing at this time. - ☐ 5d.
+Note that the "GREEN" LED for channel "B" is flashing at this time. - 5d.
 Now slowly adjust the anti-residual potentiometer "B" clockwise while feeling the reaction on the brake.
 When the optimum anti-residual output is obtained, the brake will be very free to rotate without much resistance.
 This is best if done at core diameter.

-- Note: Using a meter across the brake "B" terminals 7 and 8 as noted in 5c above, the voltage observed should be negative at this time. - 5e.
+Note: Using a meter across the brake "B" terminals 7 and 8 as noted in 5c above, the voltage observed should be negative at this time.

+- □ 5e.
 Once this point is found, do not adjust this potentiometer further or the brake can re-engage. - ☐ 5f.
 This completes the adjustment for the Channel "B" anti-residual.

 Proceed to step 6.

-The following LED indications will be present with anti-residual current is applied to the brake.
+The following LED indications will be present when anti-residual current is applied to the brake.

-- ☐ 6.
+- □ 6.
 Adjust the input voltage from the tension controller to the Channel "A" input observing the "RED" and "GREEN" LED's.
-If a 48 volt system is being commissioned, then only the "GREEN" LED should be functional with the input voltage between the 0 to 5 volt level, unless there is a problem with the controller, brake, or wiring. - Ga.
+If a 48 volt system is being commissioned, then only the "GREEN" LED should be functional with the input voltage between the 0 to 5 volt level, unless there is a problem with the controller, brake, or wiring. - □ 6a.
 Adjust the input voltage from the tension controller to the Channel "A" input above 5 volts while observing the "GREEN" and "RED" LED's.
 The "GREEN" LED should be on steady and the "RED" LED should be flashing at a rate of approximately 30 hertz frequency with the LED on for typically 0.5 second and off for 1.5 seconds.
-This indicates the brake is operating in the overcurrent mode and will be limited to 60 seconds. - ☐ 6b.
-Allow the control to operate in this mode for 60 seconds or more and observe the LED's.
-After the overexcitation circuit times out, the "RED" LED will be flashing at a frequency of approximately 30 Hertz with the LED being "ON" approximately 1
+This indicates the brake is operating in the overcurrent mode and will be limited to 60 seconds.